Just as we do horses can suffer from back problems which can not only make riding difficult but can also cause the horse a lot of pain.

 The vertebrae of a horse’s spine are close together and, just like our spines are, they’re supported by muscles, this works perfectly for horses with the back and abdominal muscles (known as their topline) baring the additional weight of a rider.
 If those muscles are weak though then the spine is forced to take more of the weight which can not only cause a lot of pain it can lead to further problems with the back and nerves.

-Not addressing this can often lead to behavioural problems in a horse.
-This is because they’re not able to tell you their back hurts so have to find another way to let you know they’re in pain – not to dissimilar to a person crying with pain, it doesn’t make the pain any better but is a release for it.
+Not addressing this can often lead to behavioral problems in a horse.
+This is because they’re not able to tell you their back hurts so have to find another way to let you know they’re in pain – not too dissimilar to a person crying with pain, it doesn’t make the pain any better but is a release for it.

-What lifestyle chances can I make to help strengthen my horse’s back?
+What lifestyle changes can I make to help strengthen my horse’s back?

 It’s not possible to improve your horse’s topline without exercise but there are a few simple lifestyle changes that you can make to help keep the muscles conditioned.